 Python’s multiprocessing module provides multiprocessing capability that allows independent processes to run on multiple cores.
 Unlike threading, these independent processes do not have shared memory and are not prone to the relevant data races.
 It is important to handle potential multiprocessing exceptions when starting new processes, and if a process terminates as the result of an exception, it cannot be restarted .

 Python’s asyncio module is the newest approach to handling asynchronous concurrency, introduced in Python 3.4.
-This new asyncio processing model is typically faster than implementations that use traditional threads and multiprocessing, and it is safer since asyncio operations all run in the same thread.
+This new asyncio processing model is typically faster than implementations that use traditional threads and multiprocessing, and it is often safer since asyncio operations all run in the same thread.
 Python event loops are automatically generated by asyncio.run().
 When using asyncio, correct operation requires that all tasks relinquish control co-operatively, with execution controlled by the Async IO manager.
 Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() to provide predictable control over the task switching process.
 Multiple event loops are possible but not recommended when using asyncio as the execution model relies on a single thread, and adding multiple event loops does not provide additional functionality or performance.
 Note that restrictions on the use of multiple cores mentioned above also apply to asyncio operations.

 Interprocess communication is almost always necessary in multicore systems.
 If a program is implemented that uses both processes and event loops, it should be noted that event loops are not a suitable means of interprocess communication.
 It is plausible, however, that the masters of event loops may need to communicate with one another and this should happen outside of the event loop processing.